timotheeg/NESTrisStatsUI/docs/stats.md

 ### Interesting Notes

-Observe the graph, you can see whether periods of tetris-readiness (purple horizontal marker) are ended with a Tetris (vertical white line)
+Observe the sample graphes, you can see whether periods of tetris-readiness (purple horizontal marker) are ended with a Tetris (vertical white line)

 You can also observe whether an extended period of tetris readiness in a drought "sees" many non-Tetris line clear events as the player is burning while maintaining his/her tetris readiness.